-You can specify its placement either using alignment or by specifying a coordinate, but not both.
+You can specify its placement using either alignment or by specifying a coordinate, but not both.

 - file_name (str) Path to the image file.
-Paths may be absolute or relative from the project folder. - alignment (Align) Where to place the image (Default: Align.CENTER). - coordinate (tuple) (x, y) coordinate tuple.
-It is the top-left corner of the image (Default: None). - clear (bool) Whether to clear the screen before showing the image (Default: True).
+Paths may be absolute or relative from the project folder. - alignment (Align) Where to place the image (Default: Align.CENTER). - coordinate (tuple) (x, y) Coordinate tuple.
+It is the top-left corner of the image (Default: None). - clear (bool) Whether to clear the Display before showing the image (Default: True).